 Monique and Patricia Sunwoo

 July 12th, the Brighton Symphony Orchestra, including Neuroscience Graduate Student Monique Mendes, performed with the Rochester Philharmonic Orchestra at the Kodak Hall at Eastman Theatre.
-The RPO held Summer Side by Side Sessions where amature musicians rehearsed with professionals.
-Monique's stand partner was Patricia Sunwoo, a critically acclaimed violoinist who joined the RPO in 2003.
+The RPO held Summer Side by Side Sessions where amateur musicians rehearsed with professionals.
+Monique's stand partner was Patricia Sunwoo, a critically acclaimed violinist who joined the RPO in 2003.

 The rehearsal included: Rimsky-Korsakov - Mlada: Processioin of the Nobles, Dvorak - Symphony No. 9, "New World" (2nd and 4th movements), and Williams - Raiders of the Lost Ark: Raider's March.